 Safe space for exploration and transformation and dependable, clear information is necessary so that you are empowered to be afull participant in your own care and body awareness.
 I use various educational methods with you including drawings, models, photos, video, sharing research, and lots of demonstration and practice.

 I am a trained instructor in Dane County for Stepping On, a program proven to reduce falls and build confidence in older people.
-I am also a founding member of the Madison Area Wellness Collective, wellness professionals committed to changing the face of health care by facilitating connections..
+I am also a founding member of the precursor to the BeWell Madison wellness community.

 During my first pass through Wisconsin many years ago, I received my undergraduate degree at Ripon College.
 I have had a variety of interesting occupations and life experiences, including working in an LGBT/HIV health care organization for nine years and on archaeology digs.
 I have also been an educator of many kinds for all ages, including outdoor and environmental education, classroom teaching, ballroom dance, and sports coaching.

 Originally from metro Detroit, I have lived in Louisiana, the northeastern US, the Washington, DC area and am now a resident of Madison, WI with my partner and pets.